-We have three field trips currently available to visit Roys Redwoods, Bolinas Lagoon, or Agate Beach.
+We have three field trip locations currently available where students can visit Roy's Redwoods, Bolinas Lagoon, or Agate Beach.
+Agate Beach is also a marine protected area.
 Field trips have limited transportation funding.

 Since 2013, EAC, Point Reyes National Seashore, and the California Academy of Sciences have partnered training citizen-scientists to collect human use data from Marin County shorelines that border California's network of Marine Protected Areas.

 Today, in addition to training public volunteers we also provide education and outreach to our local schools through classroom trips and field trips (to the beach) about California's network of Marine Protected Areas (MPAs).